DeVonta Smith: Professional career

+2021 season

-Smith was selected by the Philadelphia Eagles with the tenth overall selection in the 2021 NFL Draft, who had traded up two spots with the Dallas Cowboys to select him.
+Smith was selected by the Philadelphia Eagles with the tenth overall selection in the 2021 NFL draft, reuniting him with his first college quarterback Jalen Hurts.
 He was the third wide receiver taken in the draft after Ja'Marr Chase and Jaylen Waddle.
 Despite his impressive college statistics Smith fell in the draft due to concerns over his raw measurables and that his frame was considered too small to handle playing in the NFL.
 He signed a four-year rookie contract, worth $20.1 million, on June 3, 2021.